 - You score a minimum of 50 points according to the following criteria with a maximum of 85 points

-You can see a point system here as well as a full list of required documents.
+You can see a point system here as well as a complete list of required documents.

 In Australia, international students can apply for a Temporary Graduate visa (subclass 485), which allows them to stay in Australia for 2-4 years after they’ve graduated.